ha01994/TSpred/README.md

 ## Use pre-trained TSpred model to make predictions on a test dataset (example_run2)
-We also provide TSpred pre-trained on all of the NetTCR_full dataset, so that you can make predictions on your own test dataset.
+We also provide TSpred model pre-trained on all of the NetTCR_full dataset, so that you can make predictions on your own test dataset.

-First `cd example_run2`. `test_data_sample.csv` is provided as an example for an unseen epitope dataset.
-If you want to test on your own data, provide test data in the same format as `test_data_sample.csv`.
+First `cd example_run2`. `example_run2/test_data_sample.csv` is provided as an example for an unseen epitope dataset.
+If you want to test on your own data, provide test data in the same format as `example_run2/test_data_sample.csv`.

 Then run:
 ```
 python predict.py
 ```
+which will use the TSpred_CNN and TSpred_ensemble model weights in the `example_run2/best_models` folder to make predictions (ensemble model predictions).

-which will return predictions in the `ensemble_predictions.csv` file.
+The above code will return predictions as the `ensemble_predictions.csv` file.

 ## Contact information